-Disability Support Services (DSS) provides academic accommodations to otherwise qualified
+Disability and Access Services (DSS) provides academic accommodations to otherwise

-individuals with disabilities, who without these accommodations would not be provided
+qualified individuals with disabilities, who without these accommodations would not

-equal access, unless these would alter the fundamental requirements of the course
+be provided equal access, unless these would alter the fundamental requirements of

 In order to fully evaluate requests for academic accommodations, the DSS Office in